I once believed Mikhail Gorbachev was the greatest leader of the 20th century.

 And as time goes on, perhaps the last great leader of the human race.

-Never before has humankind lacked leadership so utterly as it does in 2019.
+Never before has humankind lacked leadership so utterly as it does in the tail end of the second decade of the 2000s.
 It’s hardly controversial to say we have the worst examples of humanity, completely bereft of the most basic leadership skills, undeserving of the term: leader, attempting to navigate a path in a key era which decides if humanity prospers, falls back into the dark ages or simply ceases to be.
 From imbeciles like Donald Trump, and Boris Johnson, to blind PC-elitists like Angela Merkel or Emmanuel Macron, to criminal gang lords like Vladimir Putin.

 And it’s the citizens, through weakness, lack of education and sheer stupidity who have either put them in office, or sat back watching at the sidelines with the interest of bored children while they took power.